3 dead, more than 200 hurt as new quake hits Turkey, Syria

-ANKARA, Turkey (AP) — A new 6.4 magnitude earthquake on Monday killed three people and injured more than 200 in parts of Turkey that were laid waste two weeks ago by a massive quake that killed tens of thousands.
-Officials said more buildings collapsed, trapping occupants, and several people were injured in both Turkey and Syria.
+ANKARA, Turkey (AP) — A new 6.4 magnitude earthquake on Monday killed three people and injured more than 200 in parts of Turkey laid waste two weeks ago by a massive quake that killed tens of thousands, authorities said.
+More buildings collapsed, trapping some people, while scores of injuries were recorded in neighboring Syria too.

-Monday’s earthquake was centered in the town of Defne, in Turkey’s Hatay province, one the worst-hit regions in the magnitude 7.8 quake that hit on Feb.
-6. It was felt in Syria, Jordan, Cyprus, Israel and as far away as Egypt, and was followed by a second, magnitude 5.8 temblor.
+Monday’s earthquake was centered in the town of Defne, in Turkey’s Hatay province, one the worst-hit regions in the magnitude 7.8 quake that struck on Feb.
+6. It was felt in Syria, Jordan, Cyprus, Israel and as far away as Egypt, and followed by a second, magnitude 5.8 temblor.

 Turkish Interior Minister Suleyman Soylu said three people were killed and 213 injured.
-Search and rescue efforts were underway in three collapsed buildings where a total of five people were believed trapped.
+Search and rescue efforts were underway in three collapsed buildings where six people were believed trapped.

-A number of buildings collapsed in the new quake, trapping people inside, Hatay’s mayor Lutfu Savas said.
-He told NTV television that these may be people who had returned to homes or were trying move their furniture out of damaged buildings.

-Turkish Vice President Fuat Oktay said at least eight people were hospitalized in Turkey.
-Syria’s state news agency, SANA, reported that six people were injured in Aleppo from falling debris.

-In Hatay, police search teams rescued one person who was trapped inside a 3-story building and were trying to reach three others inside, HaberTurk television reported.
+In Hatay, police rescued one person trapped inside a three-story building and were trying to reach three others inside, HaberTurk television reported.
+It said those trapped included movers helping people shift furniture and other belongings from the building that was damaged in the massive quake.

+Syria’s state news agency, SANA, reported that six people were injured in Aleppo by falling debris.
+The White Helmets, northwest Syria’s civil defense organization, reported more than 130 injuries, most of them non-life threatening, including fractures and cases of people fainting from fear, while a number of buildings in areas already damaged by the quake collapsed.

 The Feb.
 6 quake killed nearly 45,000 people in both countries — the vast majority of them in Turkey, where more than a million and a half people are in temporary shelters.
 Turkish authorities have recorded more than 6,000 aftershocks since.